The Rundown

 Remember, your pups have claws – kids don’t!
 The material the pool is made of needs to be able to withstand claws, and possibly with a bit of weight behind them.

 The best dog pools are made from premium quality, durable material that won’t rip or tear easily.
+PVC is a pretty common material used in dog pools along with nylon and MDF boards.

 Safety is of the highest importance when doing any activity with your pup.
 Shallow pools like these shouldn’t need a life jacket, although you can get one for your pup if you’re worried (and it makes them look adorable!)